LAST REVIEWED Nov 16 2021 20 MIN READ

 5. Contact employees

 The next step is to provide plan information to eligible employees about the specific benefits, rights, and features of the plan.
-A Summary Plan Description (SPD), a plain-language explanation of the plan that helps make this information clear.
-Any time there’s a change to the plan, all participants must receive an individual benefit statement reflecting:
+A Summary Plan Description (SPD), is a plain-language explanation of the plan that helps make this information clear.
+Any time there’s a change to the plan, all participants must receive a Summary of Material Modifications that reflects the change in the plan.

 Terminating a profit-sharing plan